Adrian-27/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Calculate statistics and built an interactive enviroment where a user chooses the data and filter for a dataset to analyze.
+Calculate statistics and built an interactive environment where a user chooses the data and filter for a dataset to analyze.

 ### Files used
 Include the files used